dexiouz/100DaysOfCode/README.md

 **FORM PROPERTIES AND METHODS**

-JAvascript forms are can be found in document.forms collection.
+Javascript forms are can be found in document.forms collection.

+How to get to a form.
+There are different ways to get too a form.
+One is through the name and the other is through its position in the html

+Consider this html